uclibs/digitization-workflow/digital-preservation-guidelines.md

 ### Challenges

 The challenges UCL face in creating robust digital preservation guidelines are not unique.
-The Digital Content Team has collaborated with peer institutions facing similar challenges, and hopes to tackle the issue with the help of the supportive academic library community.
+The Digital Collections Team has collaborated with peer institutions facing similar challenges, and hopes to tackle the issue with the help of the supportive academic library community.
 While UCL's challenges are all interdependent, outlined below are three